sampsyo/home/_drafts/opengl.md

 Direct3D and the next generation of graphics APIs---[Mantle][], [Metal][], and [Vulkan][]---clean up some of the mess by using a bytecode to ship shaders instead of raw source code.
-But pre-compiling shader programs to an IR doesn't solve the fundamental problem: the *interface* between the CPU and GPU code is purely dynamic, so you can't reason statically about the whole, heterogeneous program.
+But pre-compiling shader programs to an IR doesn't solve the fundamental problem: the *interface* between the CPU and GPU code is needlessly dynamic, so you can't reason statically about the whole, heterogeneous program.

 [glsl]: https://www.opengl.org/documentation/glsl/
 [shader]: https://en.wikipedia.org/wiki/Shader